 Then we brainstormed a list of the activities that highly-customer centric product managers do.

 We worked backward from there to generate questions that would suss out those activities.
-I organized all the questions in a Google Doc and used Asana to project manage all the steps to create the typeform:
+I organized all the questions in a Google Doc and used Asana to project manage all the steps to create the form:

 After two meetings with Mike, we had a rough draft of questions that I polished and wordsmithed.